NikhilBudihal/Nikhil_BlueStampPortfolio/index.md

 <!-- **Replace the BlueStamp logo below with an image of yourself and your completed project.
 Follow the guide [here](https://tomcam.github.io/least-github-pages/adding-images-github-pages-site.html) if you need help.** -->

 <img src="NikhilB.jpg" width="400" height ="500">

+# Modifications

+As part of my ongoing modifications to the coin sorter project, I successfully completed several important tasks that enhanced both its functionality and usability.
+One key milestone was designing and implementing the baseplate, which provides a stable and precise platform for mounting the servo, rotating mechanism, camera, and other components.
+This upgrade improved the mechanical stability and reliability of the sorting process.

+To improve user feedback, I integrated DotStar LEDs and developed custom LED patterns to clearly indicate the system’s state.
+Green LEDs light up when a penny is detected, red when a quarter is recognized, and a soothing blue wave animation runs during idle periods.
+These visual cues make the system’s operation much more intuitive, allowing for quick understanding without needing to focus on the screen.

+An often overlooked but critical enhancement was wire management.
+I reorganized and secured all wiring using clips and thoughtful routing along the baseplate, which greatly reduced cable clutter and prevented interference with moving parts.
+This attention to detail increased system robustness and made future maintenance and troubleshooting far easier.

+For improved data visualization, I added several graphical interfaces as part of my modifications.
+These include a pie chart displaying the proportion of pennies to quarters detected, a bar chart comparing counts of each coin type, and a confidence line graph tracking the machine learning model’s recent classification confidence.
+These tools provide valuable insights at a glance and help monitor system performance in real time.

 # Final Milestone